y34hbuddy/formula_one/README.md

 # Formula 1 Sensors

-This is an integration to pull the latest Formula 1:
+This is a Home Assistant integration to pull the latest Formula 1:
  - Season Information
  - Drivers' Championship standings
  - Constructors' Championship standings